EriKWDev/sokol-rust/README.md

 ## Shaders
-Sokol's own shader compiler does not yet have support for generating helper files in rust, though they can quite easily be translated into rust manually as have been done for the examples.
-See `examples/mrt/shader.rs` or `examples/cube/shader.rs` for examples on how this has been done.
+Sokol's own shader compiler does not yet have support for generating helper files in rust, though they can quite easily be translated into rust manually.
+See `examples/mrt/shader.rs` or `examples/cube/shader.rs` for examples on how this can been done.

-I hope to add support for rust into the shader compiler as well.

-A work-in-progress version of the shader compiler can be found in `sokolrust.cc`.
-If you place it inside the `src/shdc/` folder of the [sokol-tools](https://github.com/floooh/sokol-tools), you just need to make some slight modifications to `main.cc` and re-compile the shader-compiler in order to add experimental support for rust shaders as well.
+I have started a work-in-progress version of the shader compiler can be found in `sokolrust.cc`.
+I have successfully used it to translate all the shaders that are required to run the examples here.
+If you want to try it out yourself, here is some rough guidelines:

+1. Place `sokolrust.cc` inside the `src/shdc/` folder of the [sokol-tools](https://github.com/floooh/sokol-tools)
+2. Make some slight modifications to the code-base:
 ```cpp
 // .. in main.cc switch case, add a case for rust
 case format_t::SOKOL_RUST: